S3umish/Sunitee.github.io/_posts/2021-06-25-thinking_in_react.markdown

 **App.js** is the topmost level called the parent component of our react app.
 It includes all dependencies, imports and exports, Provider, Dom, Reducers, Store and Developmental Tools.

-Here's the snippet of  folder App.js  , which is nested under src folder of the app.
+Here's the snippet of  App.js  , which is nested under src folder of the app.

 ```